Gerry Healy: Implosion of the WRP

 In late October 1985, Healy was expelled from the WRP.

-By then, concern as to Healy's financial, political and intelligence links with the Libyan and Iraqi governments had risen within the party to the point at which it imploded, the final straw being assertions from Aileen Jennings.
-Jennings, Healy's former secretary and "close personal companion" over 19 years, revealed Healy's sexual abuse of female members of the WRP.
-On the front page of Newsline, which re-appeared after 12 days absence because of the internal dispute, she wrote in an open letter that flats owned by the party were used in a "completely opportunist way for sexual liaisons" by Healy, who had used his status "to degrade women and girl comrades and destroy their self respect".
+By then, concern as to Healy's financial, political and intelligence links with the Libyan and Iraqi governments had risen within the party to the point at which it imploded.
+The final straw was an allegation by Aileen Jennings, Healy's former secretary and "close personal companion" over 19 years, that Healy had sexually abused female members of the WRP.
+On the front page of Newsline, which re-appeared after 12 days' absence because of the internal dispute, Jennings wrote in an open letter that flats owned by the party were used in a "completely opportunist way for sexual liaisons" by Healy, who had used his status "to degrade women and girl comrades and destroy their self respect".

-Healy described the allegations as a smokescreen for those who had become disappointed with revolutionary politics, following the defeat of the miners' strike, although the involvement of the WRP in the strike was reportedly minimal.
-After Michael Banda, the general secretary of the party, publicly commented that Healy had probably sexually abused more than 26 women, Vanessa Redgrave said at a press conference that "these allegations are all lies and the women who are supposed to have made them are all liars.
+Healy described the allegations as a smokescreen for those who had become disappointed with revolutionary politics following the defeat of the miners' strike, although the involvement of the WRP in the strike was reportedly minimal.
+After Michael Banda, the general secretary of the party, publicly commented that Healy had likely sexually abused more than 26 women, Vanessa Redgrave said at a press conference that "these allegations are all lies and the women who are supposed to have made them are all liars.
 I don't care whether it's 26, 36 or 236.
 They are all liars".
 She denounced her former colleague: "This is part of a political frame-up by Mr Banda who wants to dissolve the WRP because he has moved to the right".

-As a result of these developments, the WRP collapsed into eight or nine competing groups.
-One fragment produced a version of their daily paper headlined "Healy Expelled", while Healy's WRP produced a totally different version.
+As a result of these developments, the WRP collapsed into eight or nine competing groupuscules.
+One such fragment produced a version of their daily paper headlined "Healy Expelled", while Healy's WRP produced a totally different version.
 Healy's WRP continued until what he saw as unconstitutional manoeuvres by the Torrance leadership led him to form another new group.
 Formed in 1987, the Marxist Party had very few members, but did retain the allegiance of Vanessa and Corin Redgrave.
-One faction within the WRP supported the perspective advanced by the ICFI and Workers League National Secretary David North.
-They formed the WRP (Internationalist), later renamed the International Communist Party and, in 1996, the Socialist Equality Party.
+One faction within the WRP supported the perspective advanced by the ICFI and Workers League National Secretary David North who won the support of a majority of sections of the ICFI to expel the WRP from the organization, deciding that any supporters of theirs among the WRP would have to undergo a new application process to be readmitted.
+They formed the WRP (Internationalist), later renamed the International Communist Party and, in 1996, the Socialist Equality Party who argued that “the WRP tended to view the international organization as little more than an adjunct to its own British-based organization”.